microsoft/typespec/docs/standard-library/built-in-decorators.md

 ### `@nextLink` {#@nextLink}

-Pagingation property defining a link to the next page.
+Pagination property defining a link to the next page.

 It is expected that the navigating to the link will return the same set of response as the operation that returned the current page.
 ```typespec